JakubTabor/Regression/README.md

 * First I train my Linear model on one features which fits the most to the linear pattern
 * And get answer that exist some correlation between number of bikes rented and temperature
 * Then I use all features and get much higher score, it means that all features merge make more sense for our model predictions
 * Next I normalize my data and train Neural Net Regressor model
+* And measure performance of both Linear Regression model and Neural Net using MSE

 ![](https://github.com/JakubTabor/Regression/blob/main/Images/Bikes_Regression.png)